UCDs (Unified Content Descriptors)#

 print(ra_name)

-But a more general approach is to check for the correct UCD.
+Since that guessing doesn’t give a unique answer, the more general and reliable approach is to check for the correct UCD.
 It also has the further advantage that it can be used to label columns that should be used for certain purposes when there are multiple possibilities.
 For instance, this table has MatchRA and SourceRA.
 Let’s check the UCD:

 (Note that the UCD is not required.
 If it isn’t there, you get a None type, so code the check carefully)